Shasthojoy/lycheejs-guide/project-architecture/Package-Format.md

 identifiers follow the name scheme `platform/target` to allow further automation.

+Everything that runs on a client-side can be simulated both on client-side and server-side, so remember that by default all projects are simulated in all platforms supported by lychee.js.

 This example creates an `application` build of the `app.Main` build target that is automatically packaged with the `html-nwjs` runtime: